aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 Else proceed as follows:

-1. Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor.
-Refer the Prometheus Operator section in the current tutorial.
+1. To Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor, refer the Prometheus Operator section from the current tutorial.

 2. Follow Step 2.

-3. To Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard, refer the Grafana Operator section in the current tutorial.
+3. To Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard, refer the Grafana Operator section from the current tutorial.

 4. Follow Step 4.